How does this medication work? What will it do for me?

 How should I use this medication?

-The recommended adult dose of zopiclone ranges from 5 mg to 7.5 mg taken just before bedtime when required to help with sleep disturbances.
+The usual starting dose is 3.75 mg taken just before bedtime when required to help with difficulty sleeping.
+The recommended adult dose of zopiclone ranges from 3.75 mg to 7.5 mg.
+The maximum daily dose is 5 mg for seniors, people with reduced liver or kidney function, and people taking certain medications.
 This medication may be habit-forming and should be taken exactly as prescribed by your doctor.
-You should not typically use zopiclone for more than 7 to 10 consecutive days.
+You should not typically use zopiclone for more than 7 to 10 days in a row.

 If you have been taking this medication regularly for an extended period of time, do not stop taking it suddenly without talking with your doctor.